 From the stunning range of changing hues on the South Downs to the impressive array of fungi popping up across the New Forest, grab your coat and a picnic and head on a mindful autumn walk near you.

 Autumn in the New Forest is hard to beat!
-Expect stunning displays of burnt orange, reds and yellows, beautiful scenery and lots of wildlife.
+Expect stunning displays of burnt oranges, reds and yellows, beautiful scenery and lots of wildlife.
+Located near the site of King Edward III's hunting lodge which was built in 1358, Bolderwood is a well-known spot to see a variety of terrific trees.

 We want to see how autumn captivates your senses!
-Share your most colourful and crunchy snaps of the forest with #AutumnLeafWatch on Twitter or Instagram to win a £200 gift card and Forestry England Membership!
+Share your most colourful and crunchy snaps of the forest with #AutumnLeafWatch on Twitter, Facebook or Instagram to win a £200 gift card, Forestry England national membership and t-shirt!

 Moors Valley Country Park & Forest, Hampshire